Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Central Michigan and its opponents have gone over the current 57-point total in three of five games this season.
+- Central Michigan and its opponents have gone over the current 57.5-point total in three of five games (60%) this season.

-- Ohio's games have gone over 57 points in just one opportunity this season.
+- Ohio has combined with its opponents to score more than 57.5 points in one game this season.

-- The two teams combine to average 45.4 points per game, 11.6 less than the total in this contest.
+- The two teams combine to score 45.4 points per game, 12.1 less than the total in this contest.

-- This contest's total is 2.2 points fewer than the 59.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 59.2 points per game, 1.7 more than this contest's over/under.

-- The Chippewas and their opponents have scored an average of 57.3 points per game in 2021, 0.3 more than Saturday's total.
+- Chippewas games have an average total of 57.3 points this season, 0.2 fewer than Saturday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 52.8 points, 4.2 fewer than this game's set over/under.
+- The 52.8 PPG average total in Bobcats games this season is 4.7 points fewer than this game's over/under.

 Central Michigan Stats and Trends

-- Central Michigan has covered the spread on two occasions this season.
+- Thus far this year Central Michigan has two wins against the spread.

-- The Chippewas have covered the spread once this season when favored by 5 points or more (in two chances).

-- Central Michigan's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Central Michigan's games this year have hit the over on two of five set point totals (40%).

-- In games that Central Michigan churns out over 419 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Central Michigan totals over 419 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Chippewas have turned the ball over three more times (6 total) than the Bobcats have forced a turnover (3) this season.